 Find a Good Book

 The IPL staff can help you find that next great read.
 Lists and recommendations are also available online.
-If you’re looking for book lists, author read-a-likes, or book discussion guides, check out Novelist: an online tool to help you find books.
-We recommend these great bookish websites: Booklist, Book Club Central, Goodreads, IndieNext, LitLovers, Reading Group Choices, Reading Group Guides, and Book Page*.
+We recommend these great bookish websites: Booklist, Goodreads, IndieNext, LitLovers, Reading Group Choices, Reading Group Guides, and Book Page*.

 *Pick up your free monthly copy of Book Page in the library.

 You are invited to book club!
-The Irondale Public Library hosts an adult Book Club discussion on the second Monday of the month at 2pm.
-There is a winter break in November and December.
+The Irondale Public Library hosts an adult book club discussion on the second Monday of the month at 2pm, January-October.
 Book Club members vote on book selections.
-Follow us on Pinterest to see book club selections, new books and more.
+2023 Book Selections

 Service to the Blind and Disabled